 Who Is Eligible to Study at the BAC?

 - International students who hold a U.S. high school diploma or the equivalency of a U.S. high school diploma (completion of secondary education)

-- International students who are currently studying at a community college or another college or university in the United States and wish to transfer to the BAC
+- International students who are currently studying at a community college or another college or university and wish to transfer to the BAC

-- International students who hold a U.S. undergraduate degree or the equivalency of a four-year undergraduate degree from an accredited college or university
+- International students who hold a U.S. undergraduate degree or the equivalency of a four-year undergraduate degree from a U.S. regionally accredited college or university

-- International students who are currently studying at another college or university in the United States and who wish to transfer to the BAC
+- International students who are currently studying at another college or university and who wish to transfer to the BAC